Khan/wonder-blocks/packages/wonder-blocks-dropdown/components/action-menu.md

 TODO(sophie): Incorporate the down caret once Icon is merged.

-The first menu demonstrates an action menu with a disabled item and other items that navigate to a link.
-There is also a separator.
+This menu demonstrates an action menu with

-The second menu demonstrates a menu where the items only have onClick callbacks and do not navigate to a different menu.
-The onClick property may be used for purposes such as conversion logging.

-The third menu is disabled.
+- a separator
+- a disabled item
+- items that redirect to a link
+- items with an onClick callback (could be used for conversion loggin)

-The fourth menu is right-aligned.
+This menu is also right-aligned.

 ```js
 const {View} = require("@khanacademy/wonder-blocks-core");
 const {StyleSheet} = require("aphrodite");